 For at least the last two decades we have had no more than 1 contracted faculty in this discipline.
 Stan Taylor remains the only full-time faculty member in the discipline, Steve Candee remains approximately half-time in political science and half-time in Cooperative Education.
-Prior to Stan's contracted position, George Alvergue was half-time in political science; and, Candee has never been more than half-time in political science, even as lead instructor for the discipline.
+Prior to Stan's contracted position, George Alvergue was half-time in political science and half-time in history; Joe Kremers was half-time in political science; and, Candee has never been more than half-time in political science, even as lead instructor for the discipline.
 In addition, with advent of the new Peace Center and the likelihood of the development of a more extensive program to accompany it, Stan Taylor's availability for instruction in other courses will be affected.

-We currently have four part-time political science instructors, the most part-timers we have had in the last twenty years.
+We currently have two part-time political science instructors.
 Each of them is more than "holding his own" in terms of class size and retention as indicated in the data for the past year in terms of FTE (and better than some other disciplines.)

-Over the past few years, a number of new, innovative and exciting political science courses have been developed and introduced into the discipline including PS 104 & PS 105, Problems in US Politics Through Film I & II; PS 275, Legal Processes Through Civil Rights and Civil Liberties; and PS 297, Environmental Politics (which is now part of the Learning Community, "Reconnecting with Nature: Science, Spirituality and Political Activism.")
+Over the past few years, a number of new, innovative and exciting political science courses have been developed and introduced into the discipline including PS 104 & PS 105, Problems in US Politics Through Film I & II; PS 275, Legal Processes Through Civil Rights and Civil Liberties; and PS 297, Environmental Politics (which is now part of the Learning Community, " Reconnecting with Nature: Science, Spirituality and Political Activism.")
 Proposals for other new courses have also been discussed, including a joint venture with the Philosophy discipline (possibly a new learning community) in Political Philosophy, possibly on-line American Government sequence as well as other on-line or hybrid courses, a course on Middle Eastern politics (which could also introduce a course for inclusion into the diversity requirement,) and the introduction of intro courses in Public Policy which could feed into both the University of Oregon's political science program as well as the Planning, Public Policy and Management program at the U of O and the public policy program at Oregon State University.
 LCC is a "feeder" school for both Oregon State University and the University of Oregon.
 As such, we should be able to expand our discipline and course offerings to better coincide with the size and scope of the departments in those institutions.
 Political Science remains one of the largest departments among the social sciences in those schools and we believe that we could better recruit and prepare students in this field if we were allowed to expand our offerings.

-While we are a strong discipline in terms of teaching experience and expertise, scholastic achievement, and student response as reflected in course evaluations, we are also (unfortunately) an "aging" cadre of academics, two of whom (adjuncts) all already semiretired and one (contracted) who may be looking at retirement in the next few years.
+While we are a strong discipline in terms of teaching experience and expertise, scholastic achievement, and student response as reflected in course evaluations, we are also (unfortunately) an "aging" cadre of academics.
 The discipline could very well benefit from the infusion of some "new (contracted) blood" to sustain it into the future.

 There will also be the "ripple effect" of an expansion of the political science discipline into other areas of the college, most notably for Cooperative Education: Political Science and Pre Law, from which the Social Science Department clearly benefits in terms of FTE generation.
 For all of these reasons, we feel that it is time for this department to acknowledge the need for an expansion of the political science discipline and the necessity for an additional contracted faculty member to help facilitate it.